jhsoftware/SimpleFailover-Docs/docs/gui_dnsserv_update.md

     - **Key name**\
         The key name used to sign update requests.
 Must match settings on the DNS server.\
-        This is basically equivalent to a user name and must be specified in domain name format, but can otherwise be anything you like.\
+        This is basically equivalent to a username and must be specified in domain name format, but can otherwise be anything you like.\
         The RFC recommendation is to use a name which identifies both the client and the server e.g. "client.domain1.server.domain2".
-However it works just as well (and is probably easier) using just a simple name like "testuser".
+However, it works just as well (and is probably easier) using just a simple name like "testuser".

     - **Secret (base64)**\
         The secret (in base64 format) used to sign update requests.
 Must match settings on the DNS server.\